Mahamat Zene Cherif

-Mahamat Zene Cherif (محمد زين شريف; born 1964) born in Moussoro a city located in the north he is a Chadian diplomat and politician.
-He served as Minister of Foreign Affairs of Chad from December 2017 to his resignation in September 2022. before serving as the Minister of Communication for a brief stint and then being re-appointed in May 2021 to once again continue as the Minister of Foreign Affairs.
-He previously served as the Permanent Representative of Chad to the United Nations in New York.
+Mahamat Zene Cherif (محمد زين شريف; born 1964) is a Chadian diplomat and politician.
+He served as the minister of foreign affairs from December 2017 until his resignation in September 2022.
+He previously served as the permanent representative of Chad to the United Nations in New York.
 He belongs to the toubou ethnic group.

 Zene has a Master of Laws degree from the Taras Shevchenko National University of Kyiv.
 He joined the Chadian foreign ministry in 1993.
-From 2007 to 2013, he was the ambassador of Chad to Ethiopia and Chad's Permanent Representative to the African Union and the UN Economic Commission for Africa.
+From 2007 to 2013, he was the ambassador of Chad to Ethiopia and Chad's permanent representative to the African Union and the UN Economic Commission for Africa.

-Zene has worked in a variety of other government posts and was Business Director of Air Chad in 1997 and 1998.
+Zene has worked in a variety of other government posts and was business director of Air Chad in 1997 and 1998.

-In December 2014, Zene was the President of the United Nations Security Council.
+In December 2014, Zene was the president of the United Nations Security Council.

-On September 19, 2022, he tendered his resignation as Minister of Foreign Affairs.
+On September 19, 2022, he tendered his resignation as minister of foreign affairs.